AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 Now let's look into the details.
 We'll use a case study for this purpose, including specifying sizes as well as alignments.

 The code for the case study is as follows.
-It uses Size clauses to specify the Sizes, instead of the Size aspect, just to emphasize that the the clause approach is not obsolete.
+It uses :ada:`Size` clauses to specify the :ada:`Size`s, instead of the :ada:`Size` aspect, just to emphasize that the :ada:`Size` clause approach is not obsolete.

 .. code-block:: ada